 While the circumstances of his elevation to office were a first, John Tyler’s presidency would be relatively unremarkable in terms of policy, other than the fact that he worked hard for the annexation of the then-independent Republic of Texas, signing the bill approving it just days before leaving office.
 His frequent vetoes of laws passed by Congress earned him the ire of Andrew Jackson’s old opponents, Henry Clay and John Quincy Adams, even to the point of an impeachment resolution being introduced in the House, the first in American history.
 That resolution was eventually defeated.
 On the day before Tyler left office in March 1845, Congress voted to override his final veto, the first time that had ever happened.
 In 2016, the last year of Barack Obama’s presidency, his final nomination for the Supreme Court was tabled by the Senate, causing much consternation among Obama supporters, who acted as if such a naked political move was unprecedented.
 They evidently had not read their history: Tyler had seven nominations to the Court rejected by the Senate.

-Tyler remains one of our most interesting and unique presidents, despite having served less than a full term.
+Tyler remains one of our most interesting and unique presidents, despite having served a month and two days shy of a full term.
 He was playing marbles, his favorite game, when he was informed of Harrison’s death.
-He was the first president to be widowed while in office, when his first wife, Letitia Christian, died of a stroke in September 1842.
+He was the first president to be widowed while in office when his first wife, Letitia Christian, died of a stroke in September 1842.
 Tyler then became the first president to marry while in office when he wed Julia Gardiner nine months later.
 She was 23, he was 53.
 Tyler fathered 15 children, the most of any president.
 Eight were with his first wife, seven with his second.
 He may have fathered even more; he was a slaveholder, and some descendants of his slaves claimed Tyler parentage, although nothing has ever been proven.
 His youngest acknowledged child, Pearl, was born in 1860, the year Tyler turned 70.
 In all, his last four children were born after their father turned 60, an impressive feat for the old guy in those pre-Viagra days.

 Through his son Lyon (1853-1935), who was the fifth of his children with Julia and 13th overall, Tyler has two grandsons who are still alive.
 Lyon Gardiner Tyler Jr. was born in 1924 and lives in Tennessee; his younger brother, Harrison Ruffin Tyler, born in 1928, maintains his grandfather’s estate, Sherwood Forest Plantation in Virginia.
 (Lyon Sr. apparently inherited his dad’s potency, fathering both boys when he was in his 70s.)